Magic Carpet (video game): Reception

 In the United Kingdom, it was among the nineteen best-selling PlayStation games of 1996, according to HMV.

 Next Generation reviewed the PC version of the game, and stated that "Sure to be loads of fun for fans of any genre."

+James V. Trunzo reviewed Magic Carpet in White Wolf Inphobia #56 (June, 1995), rating it a 5 out of 5 and stated that "Were it not for Wing Commander III, Magic Carpet might well be the Game of the Year.
+No doubt it will garner a good number of specialty awards, and they'll all be well deserved.
+Magic Carpet is guaranteed to ruin marriages, deprive you of sleep and possibly get you fired.
+It's highly addictive and worth all the trouble it will bring!"

 Reviewing the Saturn version in GamePro, Tommy Glide lauded the game's massive size, wide open 3D environment, morphing terrain animations, subtle touches to the sound effects, and accessible controls.
 He concluded that "If you want to break out of those corridor adventures and play an original first-person shooter, test-drive this carpet of the Persian persuasion."
 Sam Hickman of Sega Saturn Magazine approved of both the originality of the game and the accuracy of the Saturn port, summarizing that "as a conversion, Magic Carpet is actually very good.
 As a game in its own right it's nigh on brilliant."
 She criticized the absence of multiplayer mode, but praised the inclusion of additional levels and a new spell, as well as the more streamlined spell system, and described it as one of the Saturn's most visually impressive games to date.
 Maximum assessed that the Saturn version is graphically less impressive than the PC and PlayStation versions, but carries over the gameplay flawlessly.
 They praised the game itself for its deep and original yet enjoyable gameplay, summarizing it as "a perfect mix of strategy and mindless blasting."

 Reviewing the PlayStation version, the four reviewers of Electronic Gaming Monthly commented that the controls and interface are confusing at first, and that the graphics become pixelated when getting close to objects, but three of the four felt that it was an overall enjoyable game.
 Tommy Glide gave it the same ratings as the Saturn version in all four categories, and reiterated his praises for that version.
 Next Generation commented in a brief review that "Magic Carpet has a lot of challenging action.
 But a weird control scheme and so-so graphics fail to deliver."
 However, the magazine's review of the Saturn version in the same issue was much more positive, praising the originality, demanding strategy, massive length, and "airy, mystical quality".

 In 1996, Computer Gaming World named Magic Carpet the 137th best game ever.
 The editors wrote, "Darned weird rules were offset by a rich, 3D world to explore and conquer."
 In 1996, GamesMaster ranked Magic Carpet 26th in their "Top 100 Games of All Time."